 The answer is simple.
 Your core values should underpin your life.
 So it is absolutely vital that you take a good look at what your core values are before you start making plans.

 Bluntly speaking, there is hardly any point in putting a goal list together if your goals are not aligned with your core values.
-Many people work their socks off, only to realize way down the line, that all the hard work and money they earned along the way do not give them happiness and a sense of fulfilment.
+Many people work their socks off, only to realize way down the line, that all the hard work and money they earned along the way do not give them happiness and a sense of fulfillment.

 Money may be exciting in the short term, but when you look at the really rich, most of them don’t just work for money.
 Instead, their life has a bigger goal or higher aim attached.
 It could be to leave a legacy, start a charity or create a product that changes the world.
 Whatever it is, true happiness comes from the hard work being aligned with your core values.